 LESS THAN SIGNIFICANT IMPACT.
 The project area is located downstream of Prado Dam, failure of which would result in flooding of the entire area south of the Prado Dam including the project area.
 However, the proposed project involves the implementation of a Class I Bikeway and Riding and Hiking Trail.
-Although the proposed project is anticipated to result in an increased number of bike/trail users, including increased maintenance activities, maintenance and use of the facilities and amenities would be related to recreational purposes only and therefore would be intermittent and temporary.
+Although the proposed project is anticipated to result in an increased number of bike/trail users, and increased maintenance activities, maintenance and use of the facilities and amenities would be related to intermittent and temporary recreational purposes only.
 No permanent, habitable structures would be included as part of the proposed project.
 Therefore, flooding-related impacts would be less than significant.